aliman80/aliman80.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a final year Ph.D. student at the Mohamed Bin Zayed University of Artificial Intelligence (MBZUAI).

 ## Research Interests